atchopba/scraping-jobs/README.md

 # Overview

 Scraping jobs allow to extract job offers from majors job boards (currently, indeed.fr, apec.fr, monster.fr), store them locally in JSON format.
-More importantly, it provides on top of the collected data an simple and unified job search.
+More importantly, it provides on top of the collected data a simple and unified job search.

 You can easily search for jobs using only key parameters, including:
 - the title of the job you are looking for,